ma3mool/ma3mool.github.io/_pages/about.md

 Research Statement
 ======
 As hardware technology scales, efficient resiliency solutions are needed to address the increased likelihood of hardware errors.
 My research focuses on protecting against hardware errors using software techniques.
 I have explored reducing resiliency overheads by leveraging software testing techniques, finding approximation oppurtunities to reduce resiliency needs, and techniques for reducing instruction duplication in software.
-I am interested in studying cross-architectural resiliency, and extending prior work in the CPU domain to GPUs and accelerators of the future.
+My current research is focused on DNN reliability and adapting software testing techniques to improve resiliency analysis.